 FOR IMMEDIATE RELEASE

-The SFU Pension Plan is a multi-party plan that can only be changed by all the players, including ASPA, Poly Party, CUPE and SFU.
+The SFU Pension Plan is a multi-party plan that could only be changed by all the players, including ASPA, Poly Party and CUPE.
+Those players pulled out of pension talks last week saying they will only discuss the pension once they have negotiated collective agreements.
 CUPE has repeatedly assured SFU that it will do everything it can to help the university out of its pension crisis – but only after collective bargaining has concluded and only with the other pension plan participants.

 CUPE 3338 members at SFU include clerical workers, computer operators, library assistants, technicians, lifeguards, financial aid advisors, building technologists, programmer analysts, buyers, stores clerks, information specialists, control clerks, department resource specialists, maintenance schedulers and programmers.

-Murray Bush CUPE National Communications Representative 778 554 2234
+Murray Bush, CUPE National Communications Representative: 778.554.2234